hubject/oicp-cpo-2.3-api-doc/README.md

 ## GitHub Pages

 Page is hosted using GitHub Pages.
 Page is generated with GitHub Actions and will be generated automatically when changes are pushed to master.

+Generated static content is pushed to `gh-pages` branch using `actions-gh-pages` action.

+Page can be accessed with the following URL: `https://hubject.github.io/oicp-cpo-2.3-api-doc/`